CyberT33N/socket.dev-cheat-sheet/docs/install/windows.md

 available, the script invokes the global `MPMI-Global` command to install SWF.
 Afterwards it verifies that the PowerShell profile contains a managed wrapper block for all documented SWF package-manager entry points: npm, yarn, pnpm, pip, uv, and cargo.
-The wrapper block is added only once and logs every proxied call with an explicit `swf inception` message.
+The managed wrapper resolves concrete launcher files such as `.cmd` or `.exe` shims on Windows instead of forwarding logical command names, so redirected hosts such as Cursor, IDE terminals, and automation shells do not deadlock on PowerShell-based package-manager shims.
 .NOTES
 Adjust -MpmiArguments if your local MPMI-Global contract expects a different argument shape than the default package-name form.